Pain Train was founded and developed by Soula Mantalvanos, with her husband Theo, after she developed chronic pain following an accident.

 A system was needed to couple together all the aspects of a patient’s pain journey and put them in the driver’s seat to manage their care better.
 And so, we built Pain Train.

-A key aspect of Pain Train is that the data stored in the system is always owned by the patient.
+A key aspect of Pain Train is that the information stored in the system is always owned by the patient.
 And only the patient can decide who it’s shared with.

 Not only has Soula brought her insights as a chronic pain patient to the development of Pain Train, she has also used her skills as an artist and creative designer to help graphically display a patient’s pain journey throughout the system.